scalefactory/s3du/README.md

 ### CloudWatch

-AWS CloudWatch is almost certain to be the cheapest method of running `s3du`.
+AWS CloudWatch is the cheapest method of running `s3du`, at the cost of some accuracy.
-At the time of writing this `README`, the AWS CloudWatch free tier includes 1 million API calls per month, with costs after that being $0.01 per 1,000 API requests.

 The CloudWatch mode of `s3du` will use at least 1 API call to perform the `ListMetrics` call and at least 1 API call per S3 bucket for the